Kyle M. Harpin, CFA, CFP®

 Reduce expenses where you can.

 If you can’t eliminate an expense, reducing its cost is a nice middle ground.
-You could choose generic brands, compare costs on homeowners/renters or car insurance (without sacrificing coverage) or consider refinancing your home.
+You could choose generic brands, compare costs on homeowners/renters or car insurance (without sacrificing coverage) or do some research to see what it might cost to refinance your mortgage.

 You can also limit overlap in your budget.
 For instance, if you have multiple music or video streaming subscriptions, consider cutting one or two of them.